 Azura Sun's one-man "team".
 Mainly a programmer, but I do other things as well.
 I'm also involved in homebrew for old systems and demoscene.
-I'm currently working on Azura Sun's first commercial game, Sol.
+I'm still currently working on Azura Sun's first commercial game, Sol (but now for updates!)

 Azura Sun's website: www.azurasun.com

 Azura Sun's twitter account: @AzuraSun

 Sorry, I don't give away my personal contact info unless it's somebody I already know :)

 Sometimes games leave room for the imagination, and you start taking things for granted that the game never implied at all.
 Here's an example of how such a thing can happen with (a quite obscure) Japanese game I.N.R as our subject.

 The 3D mirror effect in the first level of Project MD is generally acknowledged as being stunning for the Mega Drive, and surprisingly more complex than it seems.
 Here's a detailed analysis of how it all works.